orbuluh/fundamental/README.md

-- :bulb: 2158.
+- :thinking: 2158.
 Amount of New Area Painted Each Day

-- :exploding_head: 315.
+- :dizzy_face: 315.
 Count of Smaller Numbers After Self